jin-nvidia/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

         model for model in ChatNVIDIA.get_available_models() if model.supports_tools ]
     ```

-- `NEMO_GUARDRAILS_CONFIG_PATH`

-    If `NEMO_GUARDRAILS_CONFIG_PATH` is not set, that implies the agent(s) will not be utilizing NeMo Guardrails.
-If you would like to utilize NeMo Guardrails for safeguarding your application, you can modify it to point to the path where your config files are.
-We provide a few examples of guardrails configuration under the directory [nmgr-config-store](./nmgr-config-store/).
-By default, this variable is set to `"nmgr-config-store/patient-intake-basic"`.

 - `LOG_LEVEL`

     `LOG_LEVEL` indicates the level of logging intended.
 If set to `WARNING`, we will only see the most essential human and agent message logs.
 If set to `INFO` or `DEBUG`, we will see details logs of human and agent messages, as well as details logs of NeMo Guardrails.
 By default this is set to `WARNING`.

+- `NEMO_GUARDRAILS_CONFIG_PATH`

+    If `NEMO_GUARDRAILS_CONFIG_PATH` is not set, that implies the agent(s) will not be utilizing NeMo Guardrails.
+If you would like to utilize NeMo Guardrails for safeguarding your application, you can modify it to point to the path where your config files are.
+We provide a few examples of guardrails configuration under the directory [nmgr-config-store](./nmgr-config-store/).
+By default, this variable is not set.

 - LangSmith configuration: `LANGSMITH_TRACING`, `LANGSMITH_ENDPOINT`, and `LANGSMITH_API_KEY`, `LANGSMITH_PROJECT`

     These four environment variables are entirely optional.
 They enable us to view the LangGraph application tracing in [Langsmith](https://smith.langchain.com/).
 If you would like to utilize LangSmith, please configure them for your own account.
-Otherwise, feel free to remove them.
+Otherwise, feel free to remove them or leave them empty by default.

 ### 2. Running the simple text Gradio UI
 To spin up a simple Gradio based web UI that allows us to converse with one of the agents via voice or typing, run one of these following services.